j0nahland/netherdeep/content/Session/Session 3.md

 	- Shark is very aggressive compared to prior festivals
 	- Has a shard of ruidium wedged in it's head
 	- Red crystal protruding from a large crack in the mural
-	- "What is one powerful memory of Character experiencing Emotion?
-It flashes before your eyes.
-It burrows into your mind.
-It feels like, if you don't escape, this emotion might be the only thing you'll ever be able to experience."
-	- **Regret Yearning Despair Rage**
 	- Karzepp thought she could see someone entering the crack, for a moment
-- Mural on wall of an angel, wings outstretched, standing beside a human with an amulet, both looking towards the twin moons of Catha and Ruidus.
+- Mural on wall of an angel, wings outstretched, standing beside a human with an amulet, both looking towards the twin moons.
 	- Sunny notes they saw something similar in Betrayers Rise
 	- Tillie remembers betrayers rise is where her hubby died.
 - Vision of Apotheon